 We are developing a new IT-system for food collectives to meet the demand for a more varied supply of sustainable goods.

 In 2017, we formulated a new business plan, Københavns Fødevarefællesskab 2.0.
-It is in danish, but can be read here.
-It depicts our vision of the future of food collectives.
+It is in Danish, but can be read here.

 - Pay with Visa and Mastercard, instead of only with Dankort as it is now.

 - Pay with credit card in the local departments.

 - Pre-order "shelf-products" such as flour, honey, jam, oil, etc. (logistics feasibility under discussion)

 3. The extended new system V2.0 (planned in 2021)

 At a later stage, two important features will be developed.
 You will then be able to:

 - Order the goods you want in the amount you want – of course depending on seasonal availability.